 For more detailed information, see the Microsoft Developer blog post about TLS support for Internet Explorer.

-Skytap-supported browsers (Chrome, Firefox, Safari, Microsoft Edge, or Internet Explorer 11) are not affected by this upgrade.
+Skytap-supported browsers (Chrome, Firefox, Safari, Microsoft Edge, or Internet Explorer 11) aren’t affected by this upgrade.
 TLS v1.1 and v1.2 are supported on these browsers by default.

 Automation, scripting, and custom application security

 If you use automation, scripting, or custom applications to interact with https://cloud.skytap.com, make sure your tooling supports TLS v1.1 or v1.2, and that it can negotiate a TLS handshake without 3DES ciphers.
-For example, Python v2.7.8 and older are not compatible with TLS v1.1 encryption.
+For example, Python v2.7.8 and older aren’t compatible with TLS v1.1 encryption.